curtcox/cisco-time-series-model/README.md

 Despite not conforming to the TimesFM architecture, the pre-training of the Cisco Time Series Model began from the weights of TimesFM.
 The dataset used for the additional training contains over 300B unique datapoints.
 Slightly more than 50% of the data is derived from metric time series data from internal deployments of the Splunk Observability Cloud, with about 35% at (1-hour, 1-minute) resolution, and the remaining 15% at (5-hour, 5-minute) resolution.
 Additional multiresolution data, comprising about 30% of the training set, was derived from the [GIFT-Eval](https://huggingface.co/datasets/Salesforce/GiftEvalPretrain) pretraining corpus.
 Another 5% was derived from the [Chronos](https://huggingface.co/datasets/autogluon/chronos_datasets) dataset collection (less overlap with GIFT-Eval test).
 The final 15% is synthetic multiresolution data.

-The technical report will be released on arXiv soon; you can also access it [here](1.0-preview/technical_report/Cisco-Time-Series-Model-Technical-Report.pdf).
+The technical report is now available on [arXiv](https://arxiv.org/abs/2511.19841); you can also access a local copy [here](1.0-preview/technical_report/Cisco-Time-Series-Model-Technical-Report.pdf).

 ### Example Visualization of Multiresolution Time Series Input to the Model
 <figure>